semaphoreci/docs/docs/ci-cd-environment/configure-self-hosted-agent.md

 ### `token`

 You get an agent type registration token when you create an agent type in the Semaphore UI.
 If the token specified is not correct, the agent will not start.

+### `name`

+By default, the agent will generate a random name.
+If you want to set a custom name, you can use this configuration parameter.
+The name must have between 8 and 64 characters.

 ### `env-vars`